Dino Campana: Life

 Campana was born near Faenza in the small town of Marradi, which is found in the Apennines along the border between the regions of Emilia-Romagna and Tuscany.
 His father Giovanni, who was always affectionate and understanding with Dino, was an elementary school principal, and forthright member of the community, but had a weak and neurotic character.
 His mother, Fanny Luti, came from a wealthy family but was an eccentric and compulsive woman, affected by mental illness.
 She would often wander the hills, forgetting about family duties, but was overly attached to Dino's brother Manlio, born in 1888.
 After his younger brother arrived, Dino was overlooked by his mother and had to fight for her affection.

 In 1900, at approximately fifteen years of age, Campana was diagnosed with the first symptoms of nervous disturbances, was medicated and sent to an asylum.
 This did not, however, prevent him from completing most of his schooling.
 He completed his elementary education in Marradi - his third, fourth and fifth gymnasium years at the Salesiani di Faenza.
 Afterwards, he began the lyceum at the Liceo Torricelli in Faenza and then in Carmagnola near Turin where he earned his high school diploma in July 1903.
 When he returned to Marradi his nervous condition worsened and he suffered frequent mood swings - due to the difficult relationship with his family (especially his mother) and the town.
-To overcome the monotony of winter evenings in Marradi, Dino used to go to the nearby town of "Gerbarola", where he spent time with the locals enjoying roasted chestnuts (marroni chestnuts grow near Marradi).
-This type of activity appeared to have a positive effect on his mental health.
-At the age of 18, in the Autumn of 1903 he enrolled in faculty of chemistry at the University of Bologna.
+At the age of 18, in the autumn of 1903 he enrolled in faculty of chemistry at the University of Bologna.
 In 1905, after being denied entry into the military as an officer in Ravenna, Dino enrolled in faculty of pharmaceutical chemistry in Florence, but after only a few months he returned to Bologna.
 Some of his first poetic work would be written here, and later included in Orphic Songs.
 Campana did not finish university and had a difficult time finding his true calling.

 Journeys

 Campana had an irrepressible desire to escape and dedicate himself to a life of vagrancy, which he accomplished by undertaking various jobs.
 The first reaction of his family, his town, and the public authorities was to consider Campana's strange behavior and travels to foreign countries as an obvious signs of madness.
 He was judged with suspicion both because his physical traits were considered too German, and due to the vigorous way he discussed poetry and philosophy.
 Following his journeys, the police (in agreement with the psychiatric practices of the time and the uncertainty of his family), admitted him to a lunatic asylum, at the age of 21.

-Between May and July 1906, Campana made a first trip to Switzerland and France, which ended with his arrest in Bardonecchia and his admission to the mental asylum Imola.
+Between May and July 1906, Campana made a first trip to Switzerland and France, which ended with his arrest in Bardonecchia and his admission to the mental asylum in Imola.